usdot-jpo-ode/wzdx/spec-content/enumerated-types/RestrictionType.md

 # RestrictionType Enumerated Type
 The type of vehicle restriction on a roadway.

-This enumerated type is also used by the [RoadRestrictionFeed](https://github.com/usdot-jpo-ode/TDx/spec-content/enumerated-types/RestrictionType.md).

 ## Values
 Value | Description
 --- | ---